-Dennis C. DeStefano is the Vice President of the Silver Wings Fraternity for the 2019-2020 term, and he will serve on the National Board of Directors and its Executive Committee through October, 2022.
+Dennis C. DeStefano is the Vice President of the Silver Wings Fraternity for the 2019-2020 term, and currently the Acting President.
+He will serve on the National Board of Directors and its Executive Committee through October, 2022.

 Bill Johnston is Secretary of the Silver Wings Fraternity for the 2019-2020 term, and he will serve on the National Board of Directors through October, 2021.

 Thomas “Tom” Menefee is Treasurer of the Silver Wings Fraternity for the 2022-2023 term, and he will serve on the National Board of Directors and its Executive Committee through October, 2023. (firstname.lastname@example.org)

 Tom worked in positions of authority in both the private and public sectors, and recently retired from the U.S. Postal Service.
 He enlisted in the U.S. Naval Reserve in 1965 and was trained as an Air Traffic Controller.
 After completing college, he re-entered the Navy and began Naval Flight Training where he soloed in the T-34 and flew the T-28, and Bell Jet Ranger and Huey helicopters.
 Tom is a member of the EAA, he helped his local chapter renovate a Stits Playboy in 2011, and he is currently helping fabricate an Acroduster Too.
 Tom is currently pursuing a Light Sport Pilot certificate.

 Directors at large